Troy King: Personal life

-King was born in Elba, Alabama where his father was a real estate agent.
+King was born in Elba, Alabama, where his father was a real estate agent.
 King credits his interest in politics to being told at age 10 by his father that a canceled family vacation was the fault of President Jimmy Carter (D-GA).
 He is a Baptist.
 King received his undergraduate degree from Troy University and is a 1994 graduate of the University of Alabama Law School.

 Issues

 Pharmaceutical pricing

-In January 2005, Attorney General King filed a suit against 79 of the nation's leading pharmaceutical companies for defrauding the State Medicaid agency.
+In January 2005, King filed a suit against 79 of the nation's leading pharmaceutical companies for defrauding the State Medicaid agency.
 King accused the companies of misrepresenting and inflating wholesale drug costs charged to Alabama, costing hundreds of millions in overpayments by Alabama taxpayers.

 In April 2008, the Alabama Supreme Court ruled in favor of the state, allowing more than one pharmaceutical company to be tried at the same time in the proceedings, allowing the state to try the remaining cases faster.
 While the state tried at least four cases and received favorable verdicts totaling several hundred million, and negotiated settlements of $89 million.

-As of May 2009, Attorney General King had won nearly $300 million in jury verdicts and settlements, on October 16, 2009, the Alabama Supreme Court reversed the verdicts entered against the pharmaceutical companies and rendered judgment in their favor.
+As of May 2009, King had won nearly $300 million in jury verdicts and settlements, on October 16, 2009, the Alabama Supreme Court reversed the verdicts entered against the pharmaceutical companies and rendered judgment in their favor.
 "The court ruled 8-1 that the state did not have to rely on the drug companies' information in deciding what prices to pay pharmacists for prescription drugs for Medicaid recipients.
 The justices said state officials could have done their own research and determined the correct price."

 Tracking sex offenders

-Attorney General King brought attention to the need for new laws requiring the tracking of released sex offenders by wearing an electronic monitoring bracelet (the kind used by parolees and others under judicial monitoring) during the 2005 Legislative Session.
+King brought attention to the need for new laws requiring the tracking of released sex offenders by wearing an electronic monitoring bracelet (the kind used by parolees and others under judicial monitoring) during the 2005 Legislative Session.
 He continued to wear the bracelet until the Legislature passed tougher laws requiring the monitoring of parolees and convicted sex offenders.

 Gambling investigation and controversy

 Background

-Attorney General King made opposition to gambling a theme of his tenure.
-In addition to prosecuting several local electronic gambling operations and introducing anti-gambling legislation in every session of the Legislature since becoming the Attorney General, he also opposed gambling expansion for the Native American tribes in Alabama.
+King made opposition to gambling a theme of his tenure.
+In addition to prosecuting several local electronic gambling operations and introducing anti-gambling legislation in every session of the Legislature since becoming the attorney general, he also opposed gambling expansion for the Native American tribes in Alabama.
 In 2006, King asked the United States Department of the Interior to deny an application by the Poarch Band of Creek Indians to expand their gaming operations in Alabama.
-Attorney General King later filed a lawsuit against the department to keep it from pressuring Alabama to permit video gaming on Alabama reservations.
+King later filed a lawsuit against the department to keep it from pressuring Alabama to permit video gaming on Alabama reservations.